 Both cartridges are entrenched in hunting lore and come with a passionate and loyal following.
 While popular, these two cartridges fill very different niches of the hunting world.

-In this article, we will take a look at the ballistic and other properties of these two cartridges.
-Not with the intention of declaring one better than the other, but to better understand each cartridges application and under which hunting situation each is better suited for.
+In our ammo comparisons, we take a look at ballistics and other properties of two cartridges.
+Not with the intention of declaring one better than the other, but to better understand each cartridges application and for which situation each is better suited for.

 .30-30 vs .30-06: A Brief History